Seychelles : Strengthening Emergency Response Management and Climate Resilience

 Partnerships and Coordination

-This project is implemented in collaboration with Government counterparts, such as the Ministry of Environment, Energy & Climate Change, and the Department of Risk and Disaster Management.
+This project was implemented in collaboration with Government counterparts, such as the Ministry of Environment, Energy & Climate Change, and the Department of Risk and Disaster Management.

-The project team works in close coordination with the Global Climate Change Alliance +.
-The project activities are also aligned with the National Development Strategy and the VISION 32 Strategy.
+The project team worked in close coordination with the Global Climate Change Alliance +.
+The project activities were also aligned with the National Development Strategy and the VISION 32 Strategy.

 Window of Action